 Orthogonal is an unusual word.
 Orthogonal is a unique word.
 Orthogonal is an orthogonal word.

-Here’s an easy way to think of this concept: Imagine one straight and narrow line on a graph (g), travelling in one rigid direction in perpetuity.
+Here’s an easy way to think of this concept: Imagine one straight and narrow line on a graph (g), traveling in one rigid direction in perpetuity.
 Now imagine a line (P) branching out from your original line, like so:

 Another example might be this flat plane (E).
 Do you see line (x)?: